drshahizan/special-topic-data-engineering/assignment/data-integration/submission/DataAce/readme.md

 </table>

 ### 1. Identify three different data sources
-Identify three different data sources that are relevant to your data science project.
-These could be CSV files, SQL databases, APIs, or any other type of data source that can be accessed programmatically.
-For each data source, provide a brief description of the data it contains, and explain why it is relevant to your project.

 ### 2. Develop a plan for integrating data sources
 Develop a plan for integrating these data sources into a unified dataset.
 This plan should include details on how you will map the data from each source onto a common schema, how you will handle missing or incomplete data, and any other data cleaning or transformation steps that will be necessary.